 Enter Colorado State University — a napper’s paradise.
 There’s ample furniture dispersed around campus, beautiful scenery, and fellow students who are taking full advantage of the glorious opportunity to nap without judgment.

-Winter is a particularly prime napping season.
-So I talked to three prestigious individuals within the Colorado State napping community and asked them to share their favorite places to cozy up on campus.
+I talked to three prestigious individuals within the Colorado State napping community and asked them to share their favorite places to cozy up on campus.

 #1: Library.
 Third Floor.
 Couch Room.